platformsh/config-reader-java/README.md

 Three formatters are included out of the box:

-* `SQLDatabaseFormatter` returns format to SQL technology such as PostgreSQL and MySQL.
+* `SQLDatabase` returns format to SQL technology such as PostgreSQL and MySQL.

 ### Reading Platform.sh variables